lwa-project/ovro_data_recorder/docs/source/vbeam.rst

        MJD specified in ``start_mjd`` for when the recording will start, and
      * ``duration_ms`` - the number of milliseconds to record data for.

     There are no optional arguments.
-The command returns the base name for the files that will be written.
+The command returns the name of the file that will be written.
+The name will be of the format "<mjd>_<MCS sequence id>".
   * ``cancel`` - This cancels are previously scheduled or active recording.
 The required arguments to this command are: